esprfid/esp-rfid-py/README.md

 ## Current disadvantages

-- Missing features and worse usability compared to ESP-RFID for now.
+- Missing features and worse usability compared to ESP-RFID for now - it have to be configured in config files and database managed in REPL by calling Python API.
 - MicroPython consumes much more RAM, so some features will be almost impossible on ESP8266 (embedded web interface).
 - Will not support a many plugins enabled at one time (because of RAM).
 - Missing compatibility with ESP-RFID export files (because current MicroPython Wiegand library encodes data differently).